Teresa of Ávila: Legacy regarding the Infant Jesus of Prague

 The Spanish nuns who established Carmel in France brought a devotion to the Infant Jesus with them, and it became widespread in France.

 Though there are no written historical accounts establishing that Teresa of Ávila ever owned the famous Infant Jesus of Prague statue, according to tradition, such a statue is said to have been in her possession and Teresa is reputed to have given it to a noblewoman travelling to Prague.
 The age of the statue dates to approximately the same time as Teresa.
 It has been thought that Teresa carried a portable statue of the Child Jesus wherever she went; the idea circulated by the early 1700s.

 Writings

 Autobiography

-The autobiography, La Vida de la Santa Madre Teresa de Jesús (The Life of the Holy Mother Teresa of Jesus) was written between composed at Avila between 1562 and 1565, but published posthumously.
+The autobiography La Vida de la Santa Madre Teresa de Jesús (The Life of the Holy Mother Teresa of Jesus) was written at Avila between 1562 and 1565, but published posthumously.
 Editions include: